julenMarrero/OpenData_Proyect-Covid-19-/README.md

 # OpenData_Proyect-Covid-19-
-This proyect consists in a chart about all the cases arround the world there are some types of data:
+This proyect consists in a chart about the cases of COVID-19 per country worldwide

+there are some types of data:
   - Territory/Country
   - Cases per country
-  - Deaths
+  - Total of deaths per country
-  - Country code; example SIGAPORE has SGP code.
+  - Country code; example SINGAPORE has SGP code.

-There are plenty of data in this xml so i think i will fill in the chart with some of them instead of the whole data. we will see it
+  - Dates(sum of dd/mm/yyyy)
+  - Cases/deaths percentage

 This is the link of the OpenData XML that we are going to use for our app: